 Russian interrogative pronouns

-Interrogative pronouns are being used to ask questions.
-It may be a little difficult to see how words like ‘what’, ‘who’, ‘which’ and ‘whose’ could be used in a different case than the nominative, so here are some example:
+These Russian pronouns are used to ask questions.
+It may be a little difficult to see how words like ‘what’, ‘who’, ‘which’ and ‘whose’ could be used in a different case than the nominative case, so here are some examples:

 - о чем ты думаешь? – about what are you thinking?